 🎶 If you like piña coladas and getting caught in the rain…

 … then this pineapple-y mocktail is for you!
 When you’re mixing up alcohol-free cocktails, it helps to start with the classics.
-Don’t forget one of those itty bitty drink umbrellas!
+Don’t forget one of those itty-bitty drink umbrellas!

 6. Honey strawberry lemonade | Sweet

 Bloggers Trevor and Jenna of Show Me the Yummy contend that this sweet bevvie is also great with a splash of gin for friends who prefer a boozier drink.
 But there’s really no need.
-The combo of honey and strawberries gives a powerful punch of flavor.
+The combo of honey and strawberries packs a powerful punch of flavor.